fmselab/roby/docs/index.md

 * [OPTIONAL] Define your **pre-processing** and/or **post-processing** function.
 More details on these two functions are reported in the [How to extend roby](#how-to-extend-roby) section of this documentation.

 * Since we work with the same dataset of the previous tutorial, we still need a **labeler** function.
-Define a labeler function, eg. extracting the label from the file name:
+Define a labeler function, e.g. extracting the label from the file name:
   ```python
   def labeler(image):
     real_label = (image.split('.')[0]).split('_')[-1]